 In severe cases with a very large septal perforation, a nose can lose its support and start to buckle in, leading to a saddle nose deformity.
 A saddle nose deformity requires a reconstructive surgery with cartilage and possibly bone grafting to rebuild the nose.

 Who is a candidate for Septal Perforation Repair?

 Not all septal perforations are bothersome to a patient.
 Some patients might not even know that they have one!
 Septal perforation repair makes sense when the perforation is bothersome to the patient through whistling, crusting, or bleeding.
 If the perforation is located far towards the front or the top of the nose, it could lead to loss of support over time and risk developing a saddle nose deformity.
 This is another great reason to undergo septal perforation repair.

 What Does Septal Perforation Repair Entail?

 A non-surgical repair involves placing a septal button, which is essentially a small implant fitted into the perforation to block the hole.
 These stay in place and are periodically replaced.
 Surgical repairs are the definitive repair that close the hole with tissue.
 This tissue can be borrowed locally from inside the nose or taken as a graft from outside the nose.
-Facial plastic and reconstructive surgeon Dr. Burchhardt will help you properly assess the extent of your septal perforation and will counsel you on the treatment options available to you.
+Our Facial Plastic and Reconstructive Surgeon will help you properly assess the extent of your septal perforation and will counsel you on the treatment options available to you.